10 Ways to Save 100 Dollars Every Month

 If you save $100 for a couple of months it begins to get easier.
 After realizing that saving money is now easier than the past, You may start saving $150 the next month, and so on and so forth until you’re saving a substantial amount monthly.

-So, for my readers who are lost and don’t know how to start saving money monthly.
-Here are 10 ways I have saved up to $100 dollars in a single month.
+So, for my readers who are lost and don’t know how to start saving money monthly, get ready for me to lay it out for you.

 3) Cancel Cable